notaryproject/specifications/specs/trust-store-trust-policy.md

     For example, the following two identity values are overlapping:
     - `x509.subject: C=US, ST=WA, O=wabbit-network.io, OU=org1`
     - `x509.subject:  C=US, ST=WA, O=wabbit-network.io`
-  - In some special cases values in `trustedIdentities` list MUST escape one or more characters in an RDN.
+  - In some special cases, identities listed in `trustedIdentities` MUST escape one or more characters in an RDN.
     Those cases are:
     - If a value starts or ends with a space, then that space character MUST be escaped as `\`.
     - All occurrences of the comma character (`,`) MUST be escaped as `\,`.